argorar/WebMConverter/README.md

 </div>

 ### Merge
-Drag and drop video files inside the app, search for the new video in source path. *The group of videos must have the same encodes / dimensions*.
+Drag and drop video files inside the application, search for the new video in source path. *The group of videos must have the same encodes / dimensions*.

 ### There is More that you can do